The microservices fallacy - Part 1

 - When (not) to choose microservices

-- General complementing recommendations (link will follow when post is released)
+- General complementing recommendations

 If you listen to discussions about microservices, they often feel like: Microservices are it!
 It’s how modern IT systems are built!
 Microservices reduce complexity!
 Microservices are needed for scalability!
 Everybody does Microservices!
 We want them!
 We need them!

 Microservices were a big hype in the last few years and meanwhile they reached mainstream.
 Often they are sold like the only possible way to build software these days.